 But there’s hope!

-This case study presents a new global project—Open Food Network (OFN).
+The second report, Introducing Open Food Network, presents a case study of a new global project—Open Food Network (OFN).
 This global community begins with the simply stated premise that sometimes; the best way to fix a system is to build a new one.
 OFN is a global network of people and organizations developing an open source platform to support grassroots food initiatives working to transform the food system.
 This case study gives you some background to this multi-layered, complex global project that has potential to move the food movement in multiple ways.